PeptideFox

 Can I take NSAIDs while using these peptides?

-Avoid if possible.
-NSAIDs suppress the inflammatory phase of healing, which can interfere with the signals these peptides are trying to restore.
+NSAIDs and these peptides work against each other.
+NSAIDs suppress the inflammatory phase of healing, which interferes with the signals these peptides are restoring.
 BPC-157 lowers inflammatory molecules directly¹ — it calms inflammation without impairing collagen quality the way NSAIDs do.

-If you must use NSAIDs for acute pain, use the lowest effective dose for the shortest duration.
+Where NSAIDs are unavoidable for acute pain, the lowest effective dose for the shortest duration limits the interference.

 What about corticosteroid injections?

 Corticosteroids and repair peptides work against each other.
-Steroids suppress repair cell activity and new blood vessel formation — exactly what BPC-157 and TB-500 are trying to promote.
-If you've had a recent steroid injection, wait 2–4 weeks before starting peptide therapy.
-BPC-157 can counteract corticosteroid-impaired healing in preclinical models, suggesting some compatibility if overlap is unavoidable.¹
+Steroids suppress repair cell activity and new blood vessel formation — exactly what BPC-157 and TB-500 promote.
+After a recent steroid injection, the convention is a 2–4 week gap before peptide therapy.
+BPC-157 can counteract corticosteroid-impaired healing in preclinical models, suggesting some compatibility where overlap is unavoidable.¹

 What's the difference between TB-500 and TB-4?